ros2/tsc_working_group_governance_template/README.md

 To suggest removal of a subproject, remove the relevant list item in the "Subprojects" section and open a Pull Request in this repository, following instructions in the Pull Request Template to populate the text of the PR.

-At the next WG meeting, the PR will be reviewed, and merged on unanimous agreement from Approvers.
+PR will be merged on unanimous approval from Approvers.

 If the repositories of the subproject are under the WG's GitHub organization, they will be transferred out of the organization or deleted at this time.